OneGov/onegov-docs/onegov_cloud_modules.rst

 -----------

 The most visible part of the OneGov municipality websites.
-Combines functionailty of other OneGov modules and renders them.
+Combines functionality of other OneGov modules and renders them.

 OneGov Town tries to implement features itself when necessary.
 It's main concern is rendering JSON/HTML.
 Therefore it should be considered the UI